PilipenkoTatiana/ML-Techniques-for-MRI-Feature-Based-Detection-of-FTD/README.md

 # ML-Techniques-for-MRI-Feature-Based-Detection-of-FTD

-Code repository for Machine Learning Techniques for MRI Feature-Based Detection of Frontotemporal Lobar Degeneration
+This repository has been created in order to share the methodological steps performed in Machine Learning Techniques for MRI Feature-Based Detection of Frontotemporal Lobar Degeneration.

+Specifically, as clarified in the paper, we focused our attention on two alternative algorithms:

+- SVM Classifier
+- Random Forest Classifier

+Both Python codes are available in the repository.
+The original dataset is not included, as it is proprietary of the Centre for Ageing
+Brain and Neurodegenerative Disorders, University of Brescia (Brescia, Italy).
+We used Python version 3.8.8, and the packages versions are specified in the requirements.txt file.